andsens/homeshick/CONTRIBUTING.md

 ## Pull requests ##

+### Branch
+**Work from and create pull requests on the `development` branch, not `master`.**
+`master` always represents the latest release since that is the way homeshick updates itself.
+The `development` branch is where work is done for the next release version of homeshick.

 ### Code style ###
 * Indent with tabs and align with spaces.
 * Always use double brackets for `if` blocks